jasnell/activitystrea.ms/README.md

 ## Modifications

-As required by the Apache license:
+As required by the [Apache-2.0 license](https://github.com/socialatm/activitystrea.ms/blob/master/LICENSE):

 Please note that all files dated 01/01/2021 & newer have been modified from the original...

 # Activity Streams 2.0